Farnham Angling Society Rules

 i.
 All Members will have their own landing net whilst fishing.
 Landing nets may not be shared between Members under any circumstances.

 j.
-With the exception of Carp (not including Crucians), Catfish, Pike, and Barbel, fish may be retained in knotless keepnets of a minimum length of 8 feet and minimum diameter of 18 inches.
-No fish may be retained by any other method, including sacks, tubes stringers Etc. However, members should seek to minimise the time that the fish are so retained and in no circumstances will this exceed 6 hours.
+A maximum of 50lb of fish to be retained at any one time in a keepnet.
+With the exception of Carp (not including Crucians), Catfish, Pike, and Barbel (except the Barbel from Kings Pond), fish may be retained in knotless keepnets of a minimum length of 8 feet and minimum diameter of 18 inches.
+No fish may be retained by any other method, including sacks, tubes stringers etc. However, members should seek to minimise the time that the fish are so retained and in no circumstances will this exceed 6 hours.
 Officially appointed Bailiffs and Officers of the Society have the authority to order the release of fish from keepnets when, in period of hot weather or other adverse circumstances they consider retention would be harmful.
 In exceptional circumstances they may ban the use of keepnets but this will normally be done on the authority of the Executive Committee.

 j.1 Officially appointed Bailiffs and Officers of the Society have the authority to inspect keepnets and prohibit the use of any they consider unsuitable.

 j.2 Badshot Lea Big and Small Ponds only.
 No Carp to be held in any type of keepnet or sack except during matches.
 On the Small Pond, during matches, two keepnets will be required of which one must have a carp bottom.

 k.
 Certain minor (temporary)adjustments to paragraphs (i.) and (j.) above may be authorized for certain Society matches at the discretion of the Match Secretary or officially appointed Match Organiser.
 Any such adjustments will apply to that match only and will cease to apply at the end of said match.

 l.
 Members will not use a gaff of any sort to assist in the taking of any fish on Society waters.